 In many cases, gel nail polish lifting occurs when you apply the polish without a primer.

-Non-acid and acid-free primers act as double-sided scotch tape and bind the polish to your natural nails.
+Non-acid and acid-free primers act as a double-sided scotch tape and bind the polish to your natural nails.

 Primer is often optional for gel polish manicures but is always a must for gel extensions and overlays.

 But if you often see your gel nails lifting then you really should use a primer.